Pachouri-Sikandar/appium-automation-testing/README.md

     ** Don't forget to change the path **

 This is all we need to set up the Appium.
 We are ready to start with the Automation Process.

+## Automation Using Appium

+We have a tool UI Automator Viewer which is helpful to inspect the application's UI.

+Uses of the UIAutomatorviewer :

+    1. Easy to inspect the UI elements of the screen in an application.
+    2. Click on any element and get its complete information like the element is of which class, id given, the package name etc.

+There could be many uses but for now we would be using it to get the package name and id of the element.

+How to use ?

+    1. Open terminal
+    2. Navigate to the tools folder like we did to open SDK manager using (cd ankit/android-sdk-linux/tools)
+    3. Now enter-> uiautomatorviewer
+    4. For now to inspect on the tool.
+Open any app on your device and connect to your machine or open it on emulator.